scottrlarson/profession/content/services/data/recovery.md

 +++

+Depending on the storage device: Hard Disk Drive or Solid State Storage, and the state of the device itself, or if data was deleted / wiped I can usually recover that data.
+I will need to perform a free analysis on the device itself to let you know the possibility and expense of the recovery.

+- Data Recovery Turn-Around times can vary from 1 day to 3 weeks depending on my time constraints, and the state of the device itself.
+If there is physical damage on the device, the particular damage may significantly slow the recovery time.
-If you accidentally deleted / wiped data by user error or your disk failed / crashed I can usually recover that data.
-I offer a recovery guarantee you only pay if I can recover the data you need.
+- I offer a recovery guarantee.
+You only pay if I can recover the data you need actually need.

 ## Supported Storage Devices